JosonTon/Longitudinal-VR-Training/README.md

   - A copy of this license can be found here:  /Third_Party_Licenses/Oculus SDK License Agreement

 - **Source Han Sans CN Font**
   - Source Han Sans CN is an open-source font software created by Adobe.
+It is used to create the task tips displayed on the UI.
 It's licensed under the SIL Open Font License Version 1.1, which is available at: http://scripts.sil.org/OFL
   - A copy of this license can be found here:  /Third_Party_Licenses/source-han-sans-license.txt